ayonli/jsext/README.md

 function.

 But be aware, channel can only be used as a parameter, return a channel from the threaded function is not allowed.
-And the channel can only be used for one threaded function at a time, once passed, the data can only be transferred into and out-from the function.
+Once passed, the data can only be transferred into and out-from the function.

 The difference between using channel and generator function for streaming processing is, for a generator function, `next(value)` is coupled with a `yield value`, the process is blocked